decentraland/documentation/content/creator/wearables-and-emotes/publishing/publishing-collections.md

 ### **Disabling Primary Sales**

-To unlist your items, untoggle the **On Sale** switch to turn it off.
+To unlist your items, click the **Remove from sale** button from the items you want to remove.
 This will only apply to primary sales for your items.

 ## **Secondary Sales**